GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

   MP4 files for different browsers.
 For anyone to see it, you still need to add it to a web page.
 date: 2014-14-15
-updated: 2020-08-20
+updated: 2020-08-27
+tags:
+  - media
+  - video
 ---

-You've properly [prepared a video file](../prepare-media/) for the web.
+You've properly [prepared a video file](/prepare-media/) for the web.
 You've given it correct dimensions and the correct resolution.
 You've even created separate WebM and MP4 files for different browsers.